tsackton/taelgarverse/docs/campaigns/addermarch-campaign/addermarch-session-11.md

 [Fazoth](<../../people/pcs/addermarch/fazoth-de-brune.md>) speaks with [Helen of Haldrenn](<../../people/addermarians/helen-of-haldrenn.md>) while [Drou](<../../people/pcs/addermarch/drou.md>) performs the ritual to allow her to speak with animals.
 Helen tells [Fazoth](<../../people/pcs/addermarch/fazoth-de-brune.md>) that she knows many fey stories, and that the Briarheart, also called [Morlaith](<../../people/extraplanar-powers/archfey/morlaith.md>), has many names.
 But she is preparing for [Olay](<../../people/addermarians/olay.md>)'s funeral and doesn't have time to speak at length now.
 [Drou](<../../people/pcs/addermarch/drou.md>) speaks to the mad bull, calming him slightly with her music, and learns he is being driven crazy by a song in his head that he cannot stop that is urging him to hurt people.
 The cows also hear the same song, although at least some animals, such as the sheep the kids were playing with, appear to have avoided this fate.
 They all want the song to stop, not surprisingly.

 With a few hours until sunset, the party decides to search for [Rowena](<../../people/addermarians/rowena.md>), the missing girl.
 Careful searching uncovers what are obviously her tracks amidst the tangled prints of the people of the village who headed out to find her.
 Following the tracks, and having [Fazoth](<../../people/pcs/addermarch/fazoth-de-brune.md>)'s pseudodragon carry his lantern of fey tracking overhead, the party slowly makes their way east, across the rolling hills.
-As the sun sets, they find the tracks lead into small, shallow cave from which a buzzing noise can be heard.
+As the sun sets, they find the tracks lead into a small, shallow cave from which a buzzing noise can be heard.

 Inside the cave, the party is attacked by three swarms of enraged bees.
 Although their stings are painful, [Fazoth](<../../people/pcs/addermarch/fazoth-de-brune.md>)'s _Cloud of Daggers_, [Drou](<../../people/pcs/addermarch/drou.md>)'s _Dissonant Whispers_, and [Yvan](<../../people/pcs/addermarch/yvan-greenrabbit.md>)'s _Chromatic Orb_ make quick work of them.
 As the few surviving bees flee, [Rowena](<../../people/addermarians/rowena.md>) emerges from a small nook, where she had hidden, using her canvas foraging bag as cover to prevent the bees from being able to enter.